jolsfd/imagenamer/README.md

 ### Windows

-Open Powershell and navigate to in the imagenamer folder and execute the **setup.ps1** file.
+Open Powershell and navigate to the imagenamer folder and execute the **setup.ps1** file.

 Or run followed command: